What are your Submissions guidelines?

 Can I email my manuscript to you?
 Or where should I send a hard copy?

 We do not accept manuscripts via email or traditional post.
-All manuscripts should be submitted using our Submittable—it does a really good job of keeping things organized, it conserves paper, and it saves you a lot of trips to the post office and printing ink cartridges.
+All manuscripts should be submitted using Submittable—it does a really good job of keeping things organized, it conserves paper, and it saves you time at the post office and the expense of all those ink cartridges.

 When I submit online, should I include a cover sheet with contact info on the first page of the manuscript?